 We know your free time is precious so each year we work to make the training process easier and more accessible.
 Here's what you need to do, step by step.
 If you have any questions about the new leader training process, please contact us at 800.331.0149 or at 401.331.4500 x 1000.
-Tell the receptionist your name and the community in which you live and she'll put you in touch with the field director responsible for your geographic area.
+Tell the receptionist your name and the community in which you live and she'll put you in touch with the Membership and Community Development Manager (MCDM) for your area.

 2. Authorize a criminal background check.
 In Rhode Island, a BCI (Bureau of Criminal Identification) check is required.
-The form requesting such a check must be notarized.
+The form must be notarized and accompanied by a clear copy of a photo ID.
 In Massachusetts, a CORI (Criminal Offender Record Information) check is required.
-If you have had a criminal background check in the last calendar year, you may turn this in instead.
-Send forms to us at: GSRI, 125 Charles Street, Providence, RI 02904.
+If you have had a criminal background check in the last calendar year, you may turn that in instead.
+Send the form to us at: GSRI, 500 Greenwich Ave, Warwick, RI 02886.

 Financial aid is available based on need.
 Click here for a financial aid form.

 If you register before the paperwork in steps 1 and 2 are cleared, please remember that the registration fee is non-refundable.

 If you are volunteering to be a troop leader, please choose that position code.
 Your position is "tentative" until you have completed the trainings below.
 Once approved by your Membership and Community Development Manager (MCDM), you will have access to your troop's roster online.
 If you are volunteering in another capacity, please choose the appropriate position code.